sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 - Result data is output to [STDOUT or STDERR][3]
     - For service checks, this output is typically a human-readable message.
-    - For metrics checks, this output contains the measurements gathered by the check.
+    - For metric checks, this output contains the measurements gathered by the check.
 - Exit status code indicates state
     - `0` indicates “OK”